 Abstract.
-Quantifier bounding (aka finitization) is a standard approach in inductive program synthesis to deal with unbounded domains.
+Quantifier bounding is a standard approach in inductive program synthesis in dealing with unbounded domains.
 In this paper, we propose one such bounding method for the synthesis of recursive functions over recursive input data types.
 The synthesis problem is specified by an input reference (recursive) function and a recursion skeleton.
 The goal is to synthesize a recursive function equivalent to the input function whose recursion strategy is specified by the recursion skeleton.
-In this context, we illustrate that it is possible to selectively bound a subset of the (recursively typed) parameters, each by a proper bound.
-The choices of what parameters must be bounded and by how much are guided by counterexamples.
-The evaluation of our strategy on a broad set of benchmarks shows that it succeeds in efficiently synthesizing nontrivial recursive functions, where standard finitization would fail.
+In this context, we illustrate that it is possible to selectively bound a subset of the (recursively typed) parameters, each by a suitable bound.
+The choices are guided by counterexamples.
+The evaluation of our strategy on a broad set of benchmarks shows that it succeeds in efficiently synthesizing non-trivial recursive functions where standard across-the-board bounding would fail.